lastcoolnameleft/aks-ctf/docs/scenario_3_attack.md

 It appears the blue team has again deleted our bitcoinero pods.
 It's time to get sneakier.
 Instead of trying to deploy new pods into their cluster, let's poke around to see if there's anything we can use.

-Since we have kubectl running, let's see if there's any credentials accessible.
+Lets , let's see if there's any credentials accessible.

 ```
-# in case you need to re-download kubectl
+# In case you need to re-download kubectl
 cd /usr/local/bin; curl -LO https://dl.k8s.io/release/v1.28.10/bin/linux/amd64/kubectl; chmod 555 kubectl

 # Let's see if there's any secrets left out for us to grab